-Welcome to the St. Lawrence O’Toole Parish Community.
+Welcome to the Maria Reina de la Paz Parish Community.
 We invite all of our parishioners and visitors to be involved in the daily life of the Parish.
-This site is now under construction and will tell you about who we are and provide you with the information you seek and the contacts you need to participate more fully in the Parish.
-Welcome!St. Lawrence O’Toole Church History
+Here you can find information about who we are and hopefully it will help you to participate more fully in the Parish.
+Welcome!